 School district funds are monies of the school district, including operating funds.
-“Operating funds” of the school district are funds that are reasonably expected to be used during a current budget year or within fifteen months of receipt.
+“Operating funds” of the school district are funds which are reasonably expected to be used during a current budget year or within fifteen months of receipt.
 When investing operating funds, the investments must mature within three hundred and ninety-seven days or less.
+If, during the current budget year an amount of public funds will exceed operating funds by at least thirty-three percent, the amount of public funds that exceed operating funds by greater than thirty-three percent may be invested in certificates of deposit at federally insured depository institutions which mature within sixty-three months or less, in accordance with state and federal laws.
 When investing funds other than operating funds, the investments must mature according to the need for the funds.

 - Iowa Schools Joint Investment Trust Program (ISJIT);

-- Certificates of deposit and other evidence of deposit at federally insured Iowa depository institutions;
+- Certificates of deposit and other evidences of deposit at federally insured Iowa depository institutions;

 - Repurchase agreements in which underlying collateral consists of investments in government securities.
 The school district must take delivery of the collateral either directly or through an authorized custodian.
 Repurchase agreements do not include reverse repurchase agreements;

 - Prime bankers’ acceptances that mature within two hundred seventy days and that are eligible for purchase by a federal reserve bank.
 At the time of purchase no more than ten percent of the investment portfolio can be in these investments and no more than five percent of the investment portfolio can be invested in the securities of a single issuer;